-The IQ810 Load Cell indicator can be upgraded in the field by connecting the RS232 port to a PC and running the firmware update program.
+The instrument can be upgraded in the field by connecting the RS232 port to a PC and running the firmware update program.
 Note that only the RS232 port can be used to upgrade the firmware.

 Steps to follow to upgrade the firmware: